0jscsshtml/brickscodes/README.md

 * New action shortcut bar at Structure Panel to quickly toggle to check elements in 'bc-hide-in-canvas' and 'bc-hide-in-frontend.
 ###### Expand/Collapse All Children of Active Element
 * New action shortcut bar at Structure Panel to quickly toggle to expand/collapse current active element at Structure Panel.
+###### Disable Icon Library Selection
+* When this feature is enable, it will automatically disable icon libraries selection except SVG in Builder.
+* All Elements default icon set by Bricks will be automatically unset.
+* Addtionally Controls added in Bricks -> Settings -> Page Settings.
+You can enable it on per page basis to dequeue icon libraries and unset icons other than SVG in frontend.
+Disable it will revert back to normal.
 ## Conditions
 ###### New Template Condition Control (https://bricksbuilder.io/ideas/#5978)
 * New control allow you to use dynamic data from custom field, compare the value you defined and add the score 10 to template.